janc18/CAE32_docs/docs/sim_disp.md

 For more information on the meaning of each value, it is recommended to visit the [official USB HID documentation](https://www.usb.org/sites/default/files/documents/hid1_11.pdf)

 Currently, the [TinyUSB](https://docs.tinyusb.org/en/latest/) library is available, which offers abstraction layers that make it easy to have a functional HID device quickly.
+This library can easyly use with all the ESP-32 microcontroller family.

+In the case of STM32 microcontrollers, STMicroelectronics provides its own library for USB communication.

+## Device Descriptor Tester

+As of today, January 15, 2024, an application is being developed for automated testing.
+This application consists of a program that receives an input file with all the desired features of the device.
+The file is then parsed, and reading the device file descriptor allows it to be compared with the input file.
+The application then returns a summary with all the test results